jonaskivi/rae_programming_language/README.md

 # TODO
 - Inheritance, multiple inheritance, interfaces
 - Multiple return values
-- Make the compiler more robust
+- Make the compiler more robust, and well, rewrite it :)
 - Built in types don't handle kind correctly
 - Strings are practically not handled at all in many cases